LQG-EPFL/analysis_plot_panel/docs/installation.md

 - `lyse`: Installed with the labscript suite
 - `pyqt5`: Installed with the labscript suite
-- `pyqtgraph`: Installed with the labscript suite
+- `pyqtgraph`: Installed with the labscript suite (version >= 0.11.1, if you installed labscript using conda`pyqtgraph` has to be updated.
+This requires and update of labscript afterwards as well. )
 - `h5py`: Installed with the labscript suite
 - `sortedcontainers`: pip install sortedcontainers
 - `scikit-image`: pip install skimage